AdobeDocs/experience-platform.fr-FR/help/sources/tutorials/ui/create/protocols/generic-rest.md

 ### Nouveau compte

-Si vous créez un compte, sélectionnez **[!UICONTROL Nouveau compte]**, puis fournissez un nom et une description d’option pour votre nouvelle [!DNL Generic REST API] compte .
+If you are creating a new account, select **[!UICONTROL New account]**, and then provide a name and an option description for your new [!DNL Generic REST API] account.

 ![new](../../../../images/tutorials/create/generic-rest/new.png)